obesampson80/alx-low_level_programming/0x01-variables_if_else_while/README.md

 *Program that prints albhabets a-z in lower and uppercase"
 #4.
 When I was having that alphabet soup, I never thought that it would pay off
 *A C program that prints a-z in lowercase except q and e*
+#5.
+Numbers
+*A C program that prints 0123456789*
+#6.
+Numberz
+*A C program that prints 0123456789 using putchar*
+#7.
+Smile in the mirror
+*A C program that prints the lowercase alphabet in reverse*
+#8.
+Hexadecimal
+*A C program that prints all the numbers in base 16 in lowercase*
+#9.
+Patience, persistence and perspiration make an unbeatable combination for success
+*A program that prints all possible combination of a single-digit numbers*